Adam Fong: Career

-He began working with Charles Amirkhanian for the well known concert organization Other Minds in 2006 where he serves as Associate Director.
+He began working with Charles Amirkhanian for the well known concert organization Other Minds in 2006 where he served as Associate Director.
 In addition he co-founded Emerging Arts Professionals, a network for people working in the arts sector in or near San Francisco.
 He continues to be a part of the Leadership Group of this organization.

 He is active as a performer with various groups in the bay area.